cran/airGR/README.md

 ## Models

-Six hydrological models and one snow melt and accumulation model are implemented in airGR.
-The snow model can also be used alone or with the daily hydrological models, and each hydrological model can either be used alone or together with the snow model.
+Seven hydrological models and one snow melt and accumulation model are implemented in airGR.
+The hydrological models can be applied either on a lumped way or on a semi-distributed way (on sub-catchments).
+The snow model can either be used alone or with the daily or hourly hydrological models.
+Naturally each hydrological model can also be used alone.
 These models can be called within airGR using the following functions:

   - `RunModel_GR4H`: four-parameter hourly lumped hydrological model (Mathevet, 2005)